“Blow Football!” squealed one of a trio of vocal pensioners in delight. “We had one just like that at home.”

 “Ooh.
 I used to love Fry’s Chocolate Cream.”

 If there is one thing that London isn’t short of, it’s museums.
-However, if you are looking for an unusual London museum that is also a heady nostalgia trip, look no further than the Museum of Brands.
+However, if you are looking for an unusual museum that is also a heady nostalgia trip, look no further than the Museum of Brands, London.

-The Museum of Brands is a collection built out of a passion.
+The Museum of Brands is a collection born out of a passion.

 Today, 12,000 of 500,000 items in Robert Opie’s private collection is displayed in the Museum of Brands.

 What to Expect from a Visit to the Museum of Brands

 The museum is curated as a time tunnel, charting a chronological path from the Victorian era to the present day, and reflecting societal changes over this time period.
 It chronicles how changes in tastes, fads and fashions and evolutions in technology and design have shaped consumer products.

 Amongst its many treasures, the Museum of Brands’ London displays boxes and cartons, memorabilia marking key historical events and toys & games.